-45. A route for going from place A to place C is shown in the adjoining figure.
+51. A route for going from place A to place C is shown in the adjoining figure.
 To avoid trafic on the highway AM, a road is cut through S via T

-- 46. In a Co-Educational School a teacher conduct a mathematical quiz to solve a question on black board.
-She needs two students and prize will be given to the students who solve the question first?
-For this purpose she choose a boy and a girl.
-The problem is given in the figure. - (i) If AB || CD find x - (ii) What value is depicted by the teacher in this activity.
+52. In a Co-Educational School a teacher conduct a mathematical quiz to solve a question on black board.
+She needs two students and prize will be given to the students who solve the question first.
+For this purpose she chooses a boy and a girl.
+The problem is given in the figure.